slackerchris/openauto/docs/DOCUMENTATION_UPDATE_SUMMARY.md

 # Documentation Update Summary - July 31, 2025

 ## Overview
-All OpenAuto documentation has been updated to reflect the successful completion of the hardcoded system dependencies elimination project.
+All OpenAuto documentation has been updated to reflect the successful completion of both the hardcoded system dependencies elimination project and the complete thread safety implementation, addressing all critical issues from the code review.

 ## Files Updated